-After the success of the first call in 2018, this year ODISSEI repeats the call Collect data in the LISS panel.
-In this call researchers at one of the ODISSEI member organisations could apply for free data collection through the LISS panel.
+In the LISS call, researchers at one of the ODISSEI member organisations can apply for free data collection through the LISS panel.

 As part of the development of the ODISSEI Portal, DANS is hiring a software engineer/integrator.
 Together with the project partners at VU and SURF, you will work on deploying a portal that provides uniform access to social science (meta)data from various large scale studies and several institutions, including CBS, CentERdata and DANS.

 As of 1 July 2020, ODISSEI welcomes six new member organisations.

 New issue of E-Data & Research is out.

 What are the consequences of the corona crisis?
 How do Dutch patients feel about artificial intelligence?
 E-data research&data wrote an article on 12 current data collections in the LISS panel that ODISSEI recently honoured.

 ODISSEI is one of the seven large scientific infrastructures to receive a NWO financing from the national Roadmap for Large-scale Research Infrastructures.
 The investment will be used to accelerate development of computational social science in the Netherlands over the next five years.